-I’m writing a book.
-It’s my second.
+As the CEO of Unite I’m writing a book to help explain the purpose and practice of Unite.
+It’s my second book.
 My first was 2048: Humanity’s Agreement to Live Together.
-It was a best seller in the Bay Area for four weeks back in 2010 — that was seven years ago.
+It was a best seller in the San Francisco Bay Area for four weeks back in 2010.
 2048 laid out the foundation for a plan for humanity to transition from war and want to peace and prosperity.

 I didn’t write the plan.
-As far as I can tell from my studies of the microfiche files for the drafting of the Universal Declaration of Human Rights, the principal authors for substance are John Humphrey, and Rene Cassin.
+The plan is embodied in the Universal Declaration of Human Rights.
+As far as I can tell from my studies of the microfiche files for the drafting of the Universal Declaration, the principal authors for substance are John Humphrey, and Rene Cassin.
 Yes, Eleanor Roosevelt, Charles Malick and P.C.
-Chang were responsible for much of the steerage, but these two did the most research and writing, primarily Humphrey – it’s fitting that he’s a hero in Canada.
+Chang were responsible for much of the steerage, along with others, but Humphrey and Cassin did the most research and writing, primarily Humphrey – it’s fitting that he’s a hero in Canada.

 The book I’m writing now, One Planet / One Family, is about how we can build upon the foundation described in 2048.
 One Planet is about the perspective needed to do the building.
 Most of us see myopically because we are taught from infancy that we have a particular nationality, and often a particular religion as well.
 Of course there is nothing wrong with separate identities, and our diversity is one of our greatest strengths and attractions even though our DNA is 98.5% the same.